Skip to main content

 Filter on attributes

-An advanced filter allows you to select data cards by applying multiple search criteria on any attribute of the current class.
+An advanced filter allows selecting data cards by applying multiple search conditions on any attribute of the class.

-In the previous example, the filter selects active employees who have a permanent contract (final date not specified) or a contract expiring after 1 January 2026.
+In the example, the filter selects active employees who have a permanent contract (no final date) or a contract expiring after 1 January 2026.

 On each filter row you can:

-• type a value (for strings or numbers) or choose a value (for references or lookups)
+• enter a value or select one (for references or lookups)

-When the filter is applied, the table displays only the cards matching its conditions, and the assigned filter name is shown at the top.
+When applied, the table displays only matching cards and the filter name is shown at the top.

 Filter on relations

-Through the Relations tab you can define filter criteria based on the types of relations (domains) associated with the current class.
+Through the Relations tab you can define filter criteria based on domains associated with the current class.

-• cards that have no relations with the selected domain
+• cards without relations on the selected domain

-• cards that have at least one relation with the selected domain
+• cards with at least one related record

-• cards selected through a filter on the linked class, using criteria similar to those described in the previous section
+• cards selected via a filter on the linked class

-In the following example, the filter selects all employees who:
+In the example, the filter extracts employees who:

 • have at least one assigned asset